Iain Scott is perhaps Canada’s best known and most popular opera educator and tour leader

 He grew up in a small village in Scotland … Dollar, Clackmannanshire – (in the middle of an Edinburgh-Stirling-Perth triangle) – which has just 2,000 people and 3,000 sheep.

-He represented Scotland in Fencing – both foil and epee.
+While at University – at St Andrews – he represented Scotland in Fencing – at both foil and epee.

-He has two Masters’ Degrees – an M.A. (in Medieval History) and an M.B.A.
+He holds two Masters’ Degrees – an M.A. (in Medieval History) and an M.B.A.
 (Master of Business Administration).